roman-milk/roman-milk.github.io/the-sweet-slut-in-training.md

+===

- ****** The Sweet Slut In Training Ch.
-04 ****** bydlsloan© "Amazing," Travers said, no longer needing to patronize the twisted doctor.
+"Amazing," Travers said, no longer needing to patronize the twisted doctor.
 This was truly incredible stuff.
 Travers was disgusted that the doctor didn't put his genius to greater use for the greater good, but the man was as egotistical and selfish as they came.
 His wealth, his intellect, virtually his every thought were poured into finding new ways to maximize his sexual pleasure.
 The man was an addict, no question.
 Travers was sickened by Dr. Pound, but also in awe of his creations, including this one.
 "How do you do the um, installation?"

  "Simple, just give it a gentle push -- unless you like an excuse to get a little rougher -- against the inside of her pussy," Pound said.
 "You don't have to mash it.
 It will stick just fine.
 Won't hurt her a bit.
 Now, the second piece will cause a little discomfort for about a day, but no real pain.
 After that, she won't even know it's there -- until you zap her with the remote."